How to get over a relationship breakup or divorce and feel good again!

-The truth is you can feel depressed and upset after any kind of relationship change: friends moving away, or when you leave "anything familiar" and have to move on to "something new and uncomfortable."
-It might apply to leaving a familiar school or college.
-It might apply to leaving familiar work places or circumstances.
+The truth is you can feel depressed and upset after any kind of relationship breakup or major change -- friends moving away, or when you leave "anything familiar" and have to move on to "something new and different."
+It might apply to leaving school or college.
+It could apply to leaving a job or circumstance.
 Most people don't enjoy leaving anything familiar.
-Facing the Great Unknown is often more stressful and unsettling than remaining in a doomed relationship, or continuing to work at a job you hate.
-So, what I'm saying is that this process can relieve all sorts of negative feelings.
+Change is often hard and uncomfortable.
+Facing The Great Unknown Future is often more stressful and unsettling than remaining in a doomed but familiar relationship, or continuing to work at a familiar job you hate.
+So, what I'm saying is, this process can relieve all sorts of negative feelings and thoughts.
+It can improve your outlook and help you feel good about yourself as God walks with you into tomorrow.
+And the change can happen faster than you would expect.

-You can get over a relationship breakup or change of any kind in only a few days with a simple exercise called Emotional Freedom Techniques, best known as EFT.
-In fact most people feel better in a couple hours or even 30 minutes!
-It all depends on how many issues contribute to why you are feeling unhappy.
+You can get over a relationship breakup or change of any kind in only a few days using a simple exercise called Emotional Freedom Techniques, best known as EFT.
+In fact, most people feel better in a couple hours, or even 30 minutes, after addressing their problems with EFT.
+It all depends on how many detailed issues are driving those bad feelings.
+If you want to stop reading and talk to me about your situation, you can contact me right now for a free initial consultation.

 Compared to traditional counseling, which can last for weeks, months, or years, the EFT process is super-fast.
-Counseling is like walking or taking baby steps, while EFT is like racing along a highway in a speeding car.
+Traditional counseling is like taking baby steps, while EFT is like racing along a highway in a speeding car.
+Results happen quickly.

 EFT is a self-help process that goes far beyond what you expected to find.
 And if you're skeptical because it sounds like a bogus "quick fix," that's because your life-long belief has been that traditional counseling or rethinking your situation over a long period of time is the "only" way to get relief for emotional upset.
 Most psychologists and counselors believe that too.
-They are slaves to what their teachers taught in college, prisoners of their personal experience and preconceived ideas, like everybody else.
+They became slaves to what their teachers taught them back in college, prisoners of their personal experience and preconceived notions like everybody else.

 Consider this whole topic from a different perspective.
 Go back in time, back to the Good Old Days when most people still used horses and horse-drawn carriages as their means of transportation.
 Cars began to appear on the roads, but they were unfamiliar and controversial in the beginning.
 (In this illustration, cars = EFT, and horses = traditional counseling.)
 The transportation authorities of those times, or perhaps I should call them the “auto mechanics” of those days, were the horse doctors who kept the transportation in good health.